tw-sg-maker-night/rekognition-device/README.md

 # AWS Rekognition with Webcam?

-1. Input image source: Maybe using Raspberry pi with webcam and motion sensor to capture faces
+1. [ ] Input image source: Maybe using Raspberry pi with webcam and motion sensor to capture faces
+  * **Comparison cost money**.
+Need a effective way to cut api call by detection of human.
+Else Moneyman will come after us. *Ahhh...*
-2. Compare source image with our people in our S3 bucket `rekognition-people`
+2. [x] Compare source image with our people in our S3 bucket `rekognition-people`
 3. If match, do something
-  * Maybe play a entrance song?
+  * [ ] Maybe play a entrance song?
-  * Maybe sing a birthday song if it's their bday
+  * [ ] Maybe sing a birthday song if it's their bday

 ## Some environment variables you may need
 ```